 You should file an original and two extra copies of the forms.
 There is no filing fee.

 Send or take a sealed (stamped) copy of the garnishee order to the garnishee (for example, the other party's bank).
 You do not have to give a copy to the judgment debtor.

-The bank or person holding money on behalf of the other party, such as a real estate agent must pay you the funds they hold (unless the bank account balance is less than $20.00).
+The bank or person holding money on behalf of the other party, such as a real estate agent must pay you any funds they hold that are greater than the balance.

 If the money in the other party's account does not cover the whole judgment debt, you can apply for another garnishee order.